spacebanana420/parasol/README.md

 # Parasol
-Parasol is a cross-platform terminal-based (TUI) file explorer.
+Parasol is a simple and cross-platform terminal-based (TUI) file explorer.

 Unlike most TUI file explorers, Parasol does not use the arrow keys for navigation, instead each file and directory is assigned a number and you can interact with the files and paths through their numbers.

-This project was also a headstart to learn Java and Go, so while it's now developed in Java, the legacy Go code is kept in the "old" directory.

-More features will come in future versions.

 ## Download